-Guidance Note: The following examples are provided as guidance for determining the E factor when there has been a change to the hedge program:
+The following examples are provided as guidance for determining the E factor when there has been a change to the hedge program.
+These examples are not intended to be exhaustive, and a company must support the determination of whether a hedge methodology change is material based on a review of the company’s specific change in methodology.

-The error factor should be temporarily large (e.g., ≥ 50%) for substantial changes in hedge methodology (e.g., moving from a fair-value based strategy to a stop-loss strategy) where the company has not been able to provide a meaningful simulation of hedge performance based on the new strategy.
+The error factor should be temporarily 100% for material changes in hedge methodology (e.g., moving from a fair-value based strategy to a stop-loss strategy) without robust mock testing.

-A temporary moderate increase (e.g., 15–30%) in error factor should be used for substantial modifications to hedge programs or CDHS modeling where meaningful simulation has not been created (e.g., adding second-order hedging, such as gamma or rate convexity).

-No increase in the error factor may be used for incremental modifications to the hedge strategy (e.g., adding death benefits to a program that previously covered only living benefits, or moving from swaps to Treasury Department futures).
+An increase in the error factor may not always be needed for minor refinements to the hedge strategy (e.g., moving from swaps to Treasury futures).

+The company shall set the value of E reflecting the extent to which the hedging program is clearly defined.
+To support a value of E below 1.0, there should be very robust documentation outlining all future hedging strategies.
+To the extent that documentation outlining any of the future hedging strategies is incomplete, the value of E shall be increased.
+In particular, the value of E shall be 1.0 if documentation is materially incomplete for any of the individual CDHS attributes (a) through (j), as listed in VM-01.

+Any increases required to the value of E to reflect that documentation is not available to support that the future hedging strategies are clearly defined shall be in addition to increases to the value of E to reflect a lack of historical experience or to reflect the back-testing results, subject to an overall ceiling of 1.0 for E.

+Guidance Note: Companies must use judgment both in determining an E factor and in applying this requirement in the case where there are multiple future hedging strategies, particularly where some may be CDHS and some may not be CDHS.
+In this case, the SR should be ensured to be no less than the CTE(70) reflecting the future hedging strategies that are CDHS and not reflecting those that are not CDHS.
+Companies with multiple future hedging strategies with very different levels of effectiveness or with multiple future hedging strategies that include both CDHS and non-CDHS should discuss with their domestic regulator.

 D. Additional Considerations for CTE70 (best efforts)

-If the company is following a CDHS, the fair value of the portfolio of contracts falling within the scope of these requirements shall be computed and compared to the CTE70 (best efforts) and CTE70 (adjusted).
+If the company is following one or more future hedging strategies supporting the contracts, the fair value of the portfolio of contracts falling within the scope of these requirements shall be computed and compared to the CTE70 (best efforts) and CTE70 (adjusted).
 If the CTE70 (best efforts) is below both the fair value and CTE70 (adjusted), the company should be prepared to explain why that result is reasonable.

 For the purposes of this analysis, the SR and fair value calculations shall be done without requiring the scenario reserve for any given scenario to be equal to or in excess of the cash surrender value in aggregate for the group of contracts modeled in the projection.